lukaM19/CompSci308_SLogo_team05/doc/DESIGN.md

 * Command API
   * Some looping commands not implemented
   * New commands, such as setpalette and setbackground are untested and not linked with the front end.
+* Controller API
+  * Only syntactical changes between original and final version of controller
 ## Addition of new features
 * Command API
   * Adding new classes that implement the looping function and tagged with the appropriate name.